golubevcg/JavaTaskManager/README.md

 ### Simple Kanban Like Task Manager
-Desktop app created using JavaFX and Db
+Desktop app created using JavaFX
 It have login and user registration uses Database to store all information
 (by default it's local PostgreSQL, but can be changed to and other)